 From our early beginnings in 1955, Birthright has grown into a national registered charity with affiliated organisations around New Zealand.

-Birthright has been supporting families led by one person for over 60 years.
+We are New Zealand’s only social services organisation that has a specialist focus on families led by one person and we have been supporting families led by one person for over 60 years.

-The first Birthright Society was formed in Hastings on 23 November, 1955 by Peter Gifford and the
+The first Birthright Society was formed in Hastings on 23 November 1955 by Peter Gifford and the

 Hastings Junior Chamber of Commerce.
 Mr Gifford's aim was to form a voluntary organisation to